buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcProtectiveDeviceTrippingUnitTypeEnum.md

 # IfcProtectiveDeviceTrippingUnitTypeEnum

-Defines the range of different tripping unit types that can be used in conjunction with a protective device.
+Defines the range of different tripping unit types that can be used in conjunction with a protective device.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items